anyscale/templates/templates/intro-services/README.md

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/intro-services/assets/service-rollout.png" height=300px/>

-### Understanding Ray Serve autoscaling config vs compute config
+### Ray Serve autoscaling config vs compute config

-When scaling your service, the Serve autoscaling config, from `@serve.deployment`, interacts with the compute config, which contains the number of worker nodes.
-Generally, the compute config is an upper bound on service autoscaling, because Ray Serve runs inside an Anyscale Cluster.

-For example, if you configure the Ray Cluster to have at most 100 CPUs, then Serve can only launch up to 100 replicas, regardless of the scaling config.
+ During service scaling, the Ray Serve autoscaling config interacts with the compute config of the cluster.
+The `@serve.deployment` decorater contains the autoscaling config, such as `num_replicas`, and the compute config sets the number of worker nodes.
+Generally, the compute config is an upper bound on service scaling because Ray Serve runs inside the cluster.
+For example, if you configure the cluster to have at most 100 CPUs, then Ray Serve can only launch up to 100 replicas, regardless of the autoscaling config.

-For this reason, enable the "Auto-select machines" cluster config for services.
+For this reason, enable the "Auto-select machines" compute config for services.
 This setting is on by default.

-#### Edit a service cluster config
+#### Edit a compute config

-When Anyscale first creates a service, it copies the cluster config from the workspace.
-After that, Anyscale decouples the service cluster config from the workspace and you can edit it independently.
+When Anyscale first creates a service, it copies the compute config from the workspace.
+After that, Anyscale decouples the service cluster's compute config from the workspace and you can edit it independently.

 To learn more, try other model serving templates available in the template gallery, and the Ray Serve [documentation](https://docs.ray.io/en/latest/serve/index.html).